wberman27/web-module-project-testing-web-apps/Understanding-Questions.md

 * Submit button exists.
 * Text field placeholders exist.
 * Error messages are displayed.
-* Submit button works and displays inputs
+* Submit button works and displays inputs.
-* Submitted form can/cannot be changed
+* Submitted form can/cannot be changed.
-* Message is not required
+* Message is not required.
-* Submit button only works when all required inputs are completed
+* Submit button only works when all required inputs are completed.
 * Message box has no limit to characters.
 * Multipled forms can/cannot be submitted.
+* Submission does or does not persist on refresh
+* Input text does or does not persist on refresh